medianetlab/NEF_emulator/README.md

 ## NetApp communication options

-Below, you may find different options for establishing a bi-directional communication between the NetApp and the NEF_emulator (for example to be used for `callbacks`.
+Below, you may find different options for establishing a bi-directional communication over HTTP between the NetApp and the NEF_emulator (for example to be used for `callbacks`.

 ### 1. via `host.docker.internal`